Fund for Gender Equality

 The Fund for Gender Equality is a UN Women grant-making mechanism dedicated exclusively to the economic and political empowerment of women worldwide.

 Since its launch in 2009, the Fund has delivered grants of USD 64 million to 120 grantee programmes in 80 countries.
 Each programme supports women, especially those who are marginalized, with what they need and require to regain control over their lives, whether they are trying to start a business or initiate a grassroots movement.

 Guided by UN Women’s mandate, the Fund supports women-led civil society organizations’ and governments’ proposals based on strategic priorities to advance women’s rights in their countries.

 The Fund provides grants on a competitive basis within the following thematic areas:

-- Women’s economic empowerment – The objective is to increase women’s access to and control over decision-making, land, technology, credit, livelihoods and other means of production and social protection.
+Women’s economic empowerment – to increase women’s access to and control over decision-making, land, technology, credit, livelihoods and other means of production and social protection.

-- Women’s political empowerment – The objective is for women to take on leadership roles and participate more fully in political processes and in all spheres on public life, particularly formal institutions.
-Young women leaders are a particular focus.
+Women’s political empowerment – to support women in taking on leadership roles and participating more fully in political processes and in all spheres of public life.
+Young women leaders are also a particular focus.

 In just six years of grant-making, the Fund is already demonstrating strong impact and has proven itself to be an efficient and effective mechanism to align global and regional commitments to gender equality with tangible real-world results.